 An opposing viewpoint is that organic biopesticides are usually less effective than synthetic pesticides, causing farmers to use them more often and at higher doses.

-Summary: Organic produce contains fewer synthetic pesticides, but more organic biopesticides.
-Biopesticides are not necessarily safer, but both types of pesticides are safe at the low levels found in produce.
+Organic produce contains fewer synthetic pesticides but more organic biopesticides.
+Biopesticides are not necessarily safer and may have negative effects on the environment.

 Historically, wild plants were bred to have better characteristics for farming by selectively planting only the most ideal plants available.